-As we continue to learn how harness the power of Large Language Models (LLMs), we must also grapple with their limitations.
+As we continue to learn how harness the power of LLMs, we must also grapple with their limitations.
 One such limitation is the phenomenon of “hallucinations.”.
 That’s where LLMs generate text that is erroneous, nonsensical, or detached from reality.
-In today’s brief update I’m going to share 5 powerful techniques for mitigating LLM hallucinations, and…
+In today’s brief update I’m going to share 5 powerful techniques for mitigating LLM hallucinations.

 The problem with LLM hallucinations